-Our employees to whom we have granted equity have entered into a stockholders agreement pursuant to which they granted an irrevocable voting proxy with respect to all shares of our common stock they have acquired from us (which shares represent approximately 69% of the combined voting power of our capital stock as of March 31, 2014) and any shares they may acquire from us in the future to a stockholders committee currently consisting of Eric R. Colson (our President and Chief Executive Officer), Charles J. Daley, Jr. (our Executive Vice President, Chief Financial Officer and Treasurer) and Gregory K. Ramirez (our Senior Vice President).
-Any shares of our common stock that we issue to our employees in the future will be subject to the stockholders agreement so long as the agreement has not been terminated.
-Shares subject to the stockholders agreement will be voted in accordance with the majority decision of the three members of the stockholders committee.
+Our employees to whom we have granted equity have entered into a stockholders agreement pursuant to which such employees granted an irrevocable voting proxy with respect to all shares of our common stock they have acquired from us and any shares they may acquire from us in the future to a stockholders committee currently consisting of Eric R. Colson (our President and Chief Executive Officer), Charles J. Daley, Jr. (our Executive Vice President, Chief Financial Officer and Treasurer) and Gregory K. Ramirez (our Senior Vice President).
+Shares subject to the stockholders agreement are voted in accordance with the majority decision of those three members.
+Any shares of our common stock that we issue to our employee-partners or other employees in the future will be subject to the stockholders agreement so long as the agreement has not been terminated.
+As of March 17, 2014, the stockholders committee possessed the power to vote shares representing approximately 69% of the combined voting power of our capital stock.

-The members of the stockholders committee must be employees of ours and holders of shares subject to the agreement.
-If a member of the stockholders committee, our chief executive officer (if he or she is a holder of shares subject to the stockholders agreement and is not already a member of the stockholders committee) will become a member of the stockholders committee.
-Otherwise, the two remaining members of the stockholders committee at hird member of the stockholders committee.
-Each member of the stockholders committee is entitled to indemnification from us in his or her capacity as a member of the stockholders committee.
+The member or members of the stockholders committee must be Artisan employees and holders of shares subject to the agreement.
+Pursuant to the terms of the stockholders agreement, if a member of the stockholders committee ceases to act as a member of the stockholders committee, our chief executive officer (if he or she is a holder of shares subject to the stockholders agreement and is not already a member of the stockholders committee) will become a member of the stockholders committee.
+Otherwise, the two remaining members of the stockholders committee will jointly select a third member of the stockholders committee.
+If the remaining members of the stockholders committee cannot agree on a third member of the stockholders committee or if there are fewer than two remaining members of the stockholders committee, then the member or members of the stockholders committee will be selected by the vote of the holders of the shares subject to the stockholders agreement from among candidates nominated by the five holders of shares subject to the stockholders agreement that hold the largest number of shares of our Class A common stock, counting for these purposes each common unit held as one share of Class A common stock.
+Each member of the stockholders committee is entitled to indemnification from Artisan in his or her capacity as a member of the stockholders committee.